Advice

 4. Look for deals.
 Make sure to research car deals to find what works best for you.
 It may involve contacting or visiting several dealerships as you search for the right fit.

 5. Weigh your options.
 Don’t just look for a car; search for the best interest rates from banks or credit unions.
-Also, shop for your insurance rates ahead of the deal to know how much the higher auto insurance costs will be for your desired vehicle.
+Also, shop for insurance rates before the deal to know how much higher auto insurance will cost for your desired vehicle.
 Then, weigh all your options, including financing incentives and deals at the dealership, if that’s where you buy your next vehicle.
 Also, you may find that the prices of some newer-model used vehicles are almost the same as new cars.
 Just keep all your options open during your search.

 6. Avoid dealer markups.
 If you see a markup (sometimes called a “market adjustment”) on your final invoice, ask the dealer to remove it.
 If they refuse, shop at another dealership.
 Markups were more prevalent during the COVID-19 pandemic.
 However, dealers still mark up some vehicles that are in short supply.